BrendanL72/Hospitalization-Risk/OCSVM/README.md

 TO BE IMPLEMENTED:

 Run the commands as listed in the jupyter notebook.
-It should compile the C source code, run the
+It should compile the C source code, and then have the ability to run these scripts sequentially

 ## Structure